ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Transportation costs

-The cost of getting around in college can really vary.
-Will you drive, fly, or take public transportation to school?
+The cost of transportation in college can really vary.
+Will you take a subway, car or an airplane to get to school?
 Will you need to pay to park on-campus?
-Is the campus small enough that you can easily walk from class-to-class??
-Do you own a car, or are you planning to use busses, subways, or other modes of transportation?
-All of these factors can make a big difference in your estimated cost of transportation.
+Is the campus walkable?
+Do you plan to bring a car or will you need to use public transportation?
+All of these questions can drastically impact your estimated cost of transportation.
 Keeping in mind, first-year students are allowed to park a car on campus.

-The location of a college or university can impact transportation costs.
+The location of a college or university can also have a big effect on your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in a city could be pricey, but cities may offer more trains, busses or affordable flights to actually get to school.
-Trinity College of Floridais in a suburban setting in Florida, not far from Tampa.
+On the flip side, getting around in a city is usually costly, but cities may offer more buses, trains and affordable flights to actually get to school.
+The Trinity College of Florida campus is in a suburb in Florida, not far from Tampa.

 Other Costs

-Now, let’s do a rundown of all of the costs associated with college, to get a better estimate of how much students can expect to shell out for Trinity College of Florida.
+Now, let’s look at the breakdown of all expenses, to get a better estimate of how much students can expect to shell out for Trinity College of Florida.

 How Much Does Trinity College of Florida Cost?